mrgzf233/CISC-4900/README.md

 Task 1: Familiarize with the processing pipeline of parsing a knowledge area.
 The input to the pipeline is the CS2013 pdf file, and the output is a JSON file for the selected knowledge area.

 Task 2: To develop a Python program that takes a JSON file as input.
 The program of the output is a single JSON object that contains all the KAs.
 This program should build upon the existing programs.
+My approach to it is to make 2 lists, one being the final list where the output will be and one where I manually input all the json files.
+I will then use a forloop to iterate throught them.